trunghng/trunghng.github.io/_posts/2022-03-13-eligible-traces.markdown

 ## Tree-Backup($\lambda$)
 {: #tree-backup-lambda}
-Recall that in the post of [TD-Learning]({% post_url 2022-01-31-td-learning %}), we have mentioned that there is an off-policy method without importance sampling called **tree-backup**.
+Recall that in the note of [TD-Learning]({% post_url 2022-01-31-td-learning %}), we have mentioned that there is an off-policy method without importance sampling called **tree-backup**.
 Can we extend the idea of tree-backup to an eligible trace version?
 Yes, we can.

 As usual, we begin with establishing the $\lambda$-return by generalizing the $\lambda$-return of Expected Sarsa \eqref{eq:lg.2} with the [$n$-step Tree-backup return]({% post_url 2022-01-31-td-learning %}#n-step-tree-backup-return):
 \begin{align}